blandflakes/advent-2020/notes.md

 This seems... under-specified.
 I guess the seats probably present in sorted order?
 So the algorithm looks to be "find the spot in the list where a number is missing, but the surrounding numbers are there."
 In other words, look to the spot where the current seat is 2 ids below the next seat?

+# Day 6

+## Part 1

+Well, I guess we can reuse the input parser from the passport thing batch these.
+Then we just shove everything in a Set?
+Ok, I put it together, but my answer is wrong.
+It's... not clear how.
+AH, found the bug.
+My batching code can leave lines in the accumulator after the fold.

+I've left Day 4 bugged, but fixed this in Day 6.

+## Part 2

+Well, another elaboration that totally blows up the data structures of Part 1.
+Need to intersect each individual person and get the count.
+Probably just a totally parallel set of methods.

+Ended up rewriting the code to return lists of batches, and then using some flatten grossness to get the same count.
+On to part 2.
+Set intersection to the rescue.